NickLeko/PriorAuthorizationCopilot/README.md

 3. Enforces invariant-based readiness semantics
 4. Optionally generates **write-only** justification letters grounded strictly in evaluated results and evidence snippets
 5. Produces a complete audit trail suitable for review and governance

 ---

+## Policy Drift & Post-Deploy Governance

+Payer policies are external dependencies that change over time.
+Silent policy drift is one of the highest-risk failure modes in prior authorization automation.

+This system explicitly treats payer policy as a **versioned, monitored input**, not a static assumption.

+### Drift Detection (Deterministic)
+- Official policy sources are snapshotted as normalized text
+- Content hashes are computed and compared over time
+- Any change produces:
+  - a stored snapshot
+  - a unified diff artifact
+  - an append-only drift log entry

+### Governance Guarantees
+- **Rules are never auto-updated**
+- **Policy meaning is never inferred**
+- **LLMs are not used for policy interpretation**
+- Drift detection **only triggers human review**

+### UI Trust Gating
+When policy drift is detected:
+- the UI surfaces a **REVIEW_REQUIRED** state
+- evaluation is gated behind explicit user acknowledgment
+- outputs are marked as potentially stale

+This ensures the system **fails loudly and safely** rather than silently producing outdated decisions.

+Policy updates require:
+- human review
+- rule and test updates
+- explicit recommitment of governance artifacts

+---